WeChat: Judge blocks US attempts to ban downloads of Chinese app

 What happened in court?

-The Justice Department asked for the order not to be blocked after a group of WeChat users filed a lawsuit challenging it.
+The case came to court after a group of US WeChat users challenged President Donald Trump's executive order that sought to shut WeChat down in the country.

-The department argued it would "frustrate and displace the president's determination of how best to address threats to national security".
+The US Justice Department argued that blocking the executive order would "frustrate and displace the president's determination of how best to address threats to national security".

 However Judge Beeler, sitting in San Francisco, noted that "while the general evidence about the threat to national security related to China (regarding technology and mobile technology) is considerable, the specific evidence about WeChat is modest".